 You’ve probably already heard that sitting is the new smoking, but if your job requires you to sit behind a screen all day, what can you do to help alleviate the effects on your body?

 So where’s the good news?
-As well as investing in a standing desk, or heading out for a walk on your lunch break, there is more you can do to help alleviate the effects of all that sitting.
+As well as investing in a one of the best standing desks, or heading out for a walk on your lunch break, there is more you can do to help alleviate the effects of all that sitting.
 To help, we’ve rounded up some of the best exercises to add to your post-work routine.
-(Alternatively, if you want to stay sat down, we've found the best sitting exercises to do from your desk here).

 The best exercises to do if you sit down all-day